joeabolt/DawnfireRPG/Spells.md

 |8 |9 AP |40|65 |10
 |9 |10 AP|45|70 |11
 |10|11 AP|50|75 |12

+## Spell: Dowse
+__Tier:__ 1; __Element:__ Water;
+__Casting Time:__ 3 AP; __Casting Cost:__ 1 [HP Reduction];
+__Range__: 720 ft; __Duration:__ Instantaneous; __Target:__ Self;
+__Description:__ You hold up your arms in front of you, feeling magical auras through them, and detecting the nearby presence of a number of objects.
+You can detect any of the objects listed at the end of the description, but only one per casting.

+You detect the direction toward the most prominent example in range.
+If you are next to a stream and a large lake is in range, this spell detects the lake.
+If this spell finds a target, you may then make a spell attack roll to gain the extra information listed in parentheses.
+If you beat DC 20, you get 1 piece of information, +1 for every 5 by which you beat the DC.

+You can dowse for:
+ * Magical auras (the element; if the caster is within 4 levels of you, higher level, or lower level)
+ * Water (whether it is fresh- or saltwater; whether it is flowing or stagnant)
+ * Living plant matter, such as a tree or shrubbery (approximate size; approximate age; and health)
+ * Stone (whether it is natural or carved; whether it is disconnected from other stone or not)

 ## Cone of Cold
 __Tier:__ 1; __Element:__ Water;